Tiny-Earth/DemoSite/site/src/summative.md

 - Articulate what evidence would indicate progress toward and achievement of understanding.
 - Plan learning experiences to guide students toward understanding.

-These pieces of evidence will be used to guide the creation of summative assessments, which will both reinforce key concepts and serve as checkpoints throughout the learning process in your STEM course.
+These pieces of evidence guide the creation of summative assessments, which will both reinforce key concepts and serve as checkpoints throughout the learning process in your STEM course.

 ## Summative Assessment in Practice